-Virtual assistants perform a wide variety of administrative tasks like answering email, data entry, blog management, bookkeeping, editing, proofreading, marketing, research — and the list goes on and on.
+Virtual assistants (VAs) perform various administrative tasks like answering emails, data entry, blog management, bookkeeping, editing, proofreading, marketing, research — and the list goes on and on.
 The services that you offer will all depend on your skills, experience, and education.
 There may be an occasional phone call that you need to make, but for the most part, this position is phone-free!

 24. Graphic Designer

 If you’re skilled in using platforms like Photoshop and Canva and have a creative flair, you can work from home as a freelance graphic designer.
 From logos and branding materials to building websites and creating social media content — there are a wealth of opportunities for the taking.